iree-org/iree/docs/developers/developing_iree/testing_guide.md

 Tests for the IREE compilation pipeline are written as lit tests in the same style as MLIR.

+By convention, IREE includes tests for printing and parsing of MLIR ops in `.../IR/test/{OP_CATEGORY}_ops.mlir` files, tests for folding and canonicalization in `.../IR/test/{OP_CATEGORY}_folding.mlir` files, and tests for compiler passes and pipelines in other `.../test/*.mlir` files.

 ### Running a Test

 For the test